 After completing your document using Rocket Lawyer, you will have the ability to review it anytime and anywhere.
 With a Premium membership, you can edit it, print it out, and/or sign it.
 Attached to your Power of Attorney, there will be a checklist of tips on what's next after your document is finished.
 You will need to provide a copy of your signed document to your agent(s) and care providers.

 The specific rules and restrictions governing PoA forms will be different by state; however, in Indiana, your document will need notarization.

-See Indiana Healthcare Power of Attorney law: IC 16-36-1
+See Indiana Medical/Healthcare Power of Attorney law: IC 16-36-1